-During 2010-2011, in addition to maintaining service levels, CFAS focused on continued development of the PGT information technology infrastructure and on restructuring services related to client physical assets.
+During 2011-2012, in addition to supporting existing services, CFAS continued to develop PGT information technology systems and focused on improvements to the physical work environment.

 CFAS has six primary business lines.

 a.
 Information Technology Services

 The PGT is independent in its client decision making and maintains its information technology services independently from the provincial government to protect client confidentiality.